It's Happening In Miami

 NEWS & ANALYSIS

-ILTV News and Daily News Updates
+ILTV News and Daily News Updates - High Holidays Schedule

-ILTV reports from Israel followed by JBS Daily News with Teisha Bader Mondays - Thursdays at 6:00pm & Fridays at 5:00pm ILTV News Sunday at 5:00pm
+ILTV reports from Israel followed by JBS Daily News with Teisha Bader Wednesday (ILTV) & Thursday at 6:00pm & Friday at 5:00pm ILTV News Sunday at 5:00pm

 JEWISH STUDIES

-Dimensions of the Daf:Talmud Study with Rabbi Mordechai Becher
+Dimensions of the Daf - Talmud Study with Rabbi Mordechai Becher

-Jewish 101: Jewish Tradition and midrash with Rabbi Mark S. Golub z"l
+Jewish 101 - Jewish Tradition and Midrash with Rabbi Mark S. Golub z"l

 FRIDAY EVENING SHABBAT SERVICES